mrbusche/backseatfan.com/_posts/2010-07-09-bull-sign-j-j-redick-to-3-year-20m-offer-sheet.md

   </p>

   <p>
     If the Bulls can manage to add J.J.
 Redick to their team they would jump the Magic and become the 2nd best team in the East in my opinion.
-Thanks to the &#8220;Miami Thrice&#8221; the Bulls have quietly signed Carlos Boozer and Kyle Korver this offseason, two good players to join forces with All-Star Derrick Rose and the underrated Joakim Noah.
+Thanks to the "Miami Thrice" the Bulls have quietly signed Carlos Boozer and Kyle Korver this offseason, two good players to join forces with All-Star Derrick Rose and the underrated Joakim Noah.
   </p>

   <p>